erikdao/sparse-detector/README.md

 **TODO:**
 - Check the implementation of Gini score.
 Usually a gini score = `1` indicates high sparsity wheareas `0` indicates low sparsity.
 It seems that our results are opposite.

+### May 29, 2022
+- The `decoder_sparsemax_retest-config` re-experiment was max out it time on Berzelius (3 days).
+We've resumed it and continued training.

 ### May 27, 2022
 - The next update for the codebase is to add a new parameter `average_cross_attn_weights` to DETR to allow whether to average the attention weights across heads or not.
 We're also running a sparsemax experiment to verify this change.
 - In the mean time, we're computing the Gini score for those models we trained previously.